-In-home care is receiving quite the attention recently as more and more seniors are preferring to age-in-place instead of moving to nursing homes or other retirement facilities for the elderly.
+In-home care has received quite a lot of attention recently as the idea of aging in place becomes more appealing for seniors.
 For many families, home care also presents itself as a convenient option as it provides them and their aging loved ones the opportunity to continue living as they used to, only this time with the assistance of home care professionals.

 Deciding on a care option for an aging loved one is tricky, especially when you realize that some of them may require huge lifestyle changes.
 The idea of in-home care can be very appealing.